siasur/unrelatedadditions/README.md

 Having too much xp?
 Build an _XP Drain_ put in on top of a Tank (Tank is not included) and convert your experience points into _XP Juice_.
 To get it back, stick an _XP Shower_ on the tank's side and let it rain xp down on you.

 9. **Drying Rack**
-The drying rack is a catalyst for so-called drying recipes.
+The drying rack is a catalyst for what's called drying recipes.
 One of which is the transformation of Rotten Flesh to Leather for example.
 They can be looked up in JEI or in the soon™ coming wiki.

 I'm also open to suggestions, but I won't promise anything.